computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 >>> import numpy as np
 {% endhighlight %}

-Note 2: Before training and testing a classifier, it is generally good to normalize your features.
+Note 2: Before training and testing a classifier, it is generally important to normalize your features.
 This means that you need to find the mean and standard deviation (sd) of a feature.
 Then, for each row, perform the following transformation:

 X_scaled = (X_original - mean)/sd